jcthomsonjr/wischolar/sites/all/modules/openscholar_scholar/cite_distribute/README.txt

 hook_cite_distribute_register() - Always required
-hook_make_template() - Only required if you submodule needs to send output to a template file
+hook_cite_distribute_template() - Only required if you submodule needs to send output to a template file